shariq1989/cookbook/content/recipe/kielbasa-potatoes.md

 ### About the Meal

 In college, my sister and I were roommates and living on a budgets.
 To make great-tasting meals we had to get creative; this was before Pinterest afterall.
 Out of our boredom and budget, this recipe was made.
 This recipe is for sheet-pan baked kielbasa, potatoes, peppers.
 It can be cooked in the oven or on the stove-top.
-Kielbasa, potatos, and peppers is the ultimate weeknight meal, especially since it is cooked all in one place and done in 30 minutes.
+Kielbasa, potatoes, and peppers is the ultimate weeknight meal, especially since it is cooked all in one place and done in 30 minutes.

 #### What ingredients are needed for this meal?